 Testosterone Therapy treats both Primary and Secondary Hypogonadism by restoring normal levels of Testosterone to the patient through the use of Low-T Patches, Creams, Gels, or other forms of Testosterone Treatment.

 Testosterone and the Risk of Prostate Cancer

-There has been no strong evidence in the scientific literature that shows that Testosterone Treatment increases the risk of Prostate Cancer, but one major issue is that the body of evidence had not been sufficiently examined, nor had their been enough long-term Low-T Treatment research conducted in order to rule out the potential threat, until perhaps now.
+There has been no substantial evidence in the scientific literature that shows that Testosterone Treatment increases the risk of Prostate Cancer.
+Still, one major issue is that the body of evidence had not been sufficiently examined, nor had there been enough long-term Low-T Treatment research conducted to rule out the potential threat, until perhaps now.

 Why do Doctors Think Testosterone May Cause Prostate Cancer?

 Of course, all of this begs the question: Why is it assumed that Testosterone and Prostate Cancer are linked if there has never been strong evidence to point to that conclusion?